Fynjirby/BlankNote/README.md

 # Building
 Dependencies: `gtk4`

-Clone repo, run `make`, done!
-Now run with `make run`
+1. Clone repo
+2. Build with `make`

-To install system-wide, run `sudo make install`
+3. Install with `sudo make install`

-To remove it, use `sudo make uninstall`
+To uninstall, use `sudo make uninstall`

+For developing, run `make run`

 # Configuration
 Check `docs/config.md` or use `man 5 blanknote` for configuration documentation